atlassian/gostatsd/TRANSPORT.md

 [transport.<name>]
 client-timeout = '10s'
 type = 'http'

+retry-* = ... see section on retries below ...
 ```

 - `client-timeout`: The maximum time for the roundtrip to execute.
 Set to `0` to disable timeout.